 Clearing Customs in the U.S.

-It is the owner’s responsibility to clear their car through US Customs or to appoint a customs broker to do so.
+It is the owner’s responsibility to clear their car through US Customs.
+Alternatively, you can appoint a customs broker to do so on your behalf.

 The following customs brokers are based in Miami and can help: